kreuzwerker/terraform-provider-docker/docs/resources/registry_image.md

 - **build** (Block List, Max: 1) Definition for building the image (see [below for nested schema](#nestedblock--build))
 - **id** (String) The ID of this resource.
 - **keep_remotely** (Boolean) If true, then the Docker image won't be deleted on destroy operation.
 If this is false, it will delete the image from the docker registry on destroy operation.
+Defaults to `false`

 ### Read-Only